George Otto Gey: Legacy

 Gey is credited for creating the roller drum, which was essential for the development of the HeLa cell line.
 This machine was one of the first to help nurture cell cultures.
 The roller drum consisted of various holes where tissues and their appropriate growth substances were all located.
 The drum spun in order to mix the substances and once an hour allow the cultures to be exposed to the environment until the drum rolled again and rebathed the cells in liquid.

 Gey is also noted to be one of the first to document cell division and growth on film.
 He devised a time lapse camera that stood twelve feet, built out of spare parts from a nearby junkyard, with a temperature controlled incubator.

 An important legacy Gey left on the scientific world was his teaching.
 In his lab, the belief was that "the way to kill your cell cultures was by using a sloppy technique".
 He trained hundreds of researchers around the world in his sterile techniques and introduced the world to cautious studies.
-Although Gey was not given the chance to publish papers on his research or create patents before his untimely death, he left a legacy of understanding cancer, and began the foundation from which cancer research and cell culture has grown from.
+Although Gey didn't publish a paper on his invention and use of the roller tube, or patent it before his untimely death, he left a legacy of understanding cancer, and began the foundation from which cancer research and cell culture has grown from.